 And, unfortunately, some pop-up ads also contain malware and links from hackers to download ransomware.

 Thankfully, it’s incredibly easy to block pop-ups by updating your web browser settings.
 (Most browsers already come configured to block pop-up ads.)
-But if your online time is still disrupted by pop-ups, we’ll help you find a way to block them.
+But if your online time is still disrupted by pop-ups, we’ll show you how one of the best ad blockers can get rid of them for you.

 Types of pop-up ads